leenathomas01/Research-index/README.md

    Six structural requirements derived from cross-domain failure analysis - addressing failure modes unique to non-biological optimisers that human ethical frameworks were not designed to prevent.
     > Structural coherence as prerequisite for alignment, not replacement for it.
 ---
 ## Conceptual Seeds
 ---

 Small, self-contained structural ideas extracted from the larger research constellation.

-Each seed presents a single principle in digestible form.
+Each repo (seed) presents a single principle in digestible form.

 They function as entry points into deeper architectural repositories.